 After his educational lecture the show concluded.
 It was almost closing time so I quickly went to where the enclosures for the big cats were located, Right off the bat I knew the enclosures were great.
 The cats had open top enclosures with clean pools to soak in and toys to play with.
 All of the cats seemed to be very healthy and happy as indicated by tigers playing with each other and one of the tigers splashing with a large red ball in his pool.

-There was also a large enclosure that I learned the cats each take turns going out in, similar to what Big Cat Rescue does, except that even with millions in donations, it took Big Cat Rescue many years and constant begging for donations before they finally built their "Vacation Rotation" for the cats.
+There was also a large enclosure that I learned the cats each take turns going out in, similar to what Big Cat Rescue does.

 I was very pleased with my visit to Big Cat Habitat.
 The staff members were friendly and I loved the enclosures they had for their animals although the ones for their big cats and birds could be a bit bigger.
 I was told that they're always improving the enclosures for their animals which is great.

 In 2013 Big Cat Habitat made about $670,000 while Big Cat Rescue made close to $2.7-million.
-Big Cat Habitat makes way less money yet in my opinion, their facility is way better, cleaner, and family friendly.
-Their animals are also well cared for.
+Big Cat Habitat makes way less money yet in my opinion, their facility is looks better and cleaner.
+Their animals appeared to be well cared for.
 This place just looks like donor's money is actually being spent on their animals and improving their facility.
-Can the same be said about Big Cat Rescue, the organization that constantly attacks Big Cat Habitat?